 A neck lift addresses these issues by tightening the neck muscles, repairing separated muscle bands, and removing excess fat and skin.
 It is usually performed in conjunction with a lower facelift as previously described.

 If there is excess fat under the chin, it is first removed by Vaser Liposelection (see Body Contouring section for a description of this technique).
 The lower facelift incision previously described is extended around the earlobe, along the back of the ear and into the hairline behind the ear.
 The skin is elevated from the neck muscles.
 Separated muscle bands are repaired with sutures, and loose muscles are tightened with sutures in an upward direction.
-Bleeding is meticulously controlled and excess skin is trimmed off before the wounds are carefully and accurately closed with fine sutures.
+Bleeding is meticulously controlled and excess skin is trimmed off before the wounds are carefully closed with fine sutures.
 The surgical wounds in the scalp behind the ears are closed with skin staples.

 This procedure takes about three to four hours to complete under local anesthesia or intravenous sedation as a day surgery procedure.

 Postoperative pain is mild and well controlled with oral painkillers.
 There will be some swelling and bruising.
 The eyelids will feel tight initially and it will be hard to open your eyes fully, but as the swelling goes down your eyes will open bigger until they open fully, often slightly bigger than before.
 You will need to apply antibiotic ointment to your eyelids for the first ten days.
 After this you can start wearing eye makeup and this can effectively camouflage the residual swelling and bruising so that you don’t need to wear sunglasses to conceal your eyes anymore.
 So the effective downtime is about ten days.
 Exercise may be resumed after three weeks.

 By about one month, the neck is usually looking fairly natural.
 Exercise can be resumed at this time.

 The results typically last for five to ten years.